 The scene also includes Mike garroting the Cartel's sniper, and Jesse gunning down the one Cartel member left before driving away with the seriously wounded Mike and poisoned Gus.

 Walt's Kansas City Shuffle over the season's final two episodes in which he murders Gus.
-Awesome because it retroactively highlights his transition from Action Survivor fearing for his family's lives to Magnificent Bastard drug kingpin, especially the Lilly Of The Valley he kept in his backyard, signifying he was a few more steps ahead of Gus than we all thought he was.
+Awesome because it retroactively highlights his transition from Action Survivor fearing for his family's lives to Magnificent Bastard drug kingpin, especially the Lily Of The Valley he kept in his backyard, signifying he was a few more steps ahead of Gus than we all thought he was.

 Jesse driving in a go-kart track, taking out his frustration, while yelling at the top of his lungs.
 It sends shivers down one's spine.